 Submit your question and contact information here:

-This page provides additional information about data in the Board of Governors' statistical release on flow of funds of the United States (Z.1).
+This page provides additional information about data in the Board of Governors' statistical release on the Financial Accounts of the United States (Z.1).
 Most of the information is of a technical nature and represents answers to questions that may be of interest to a range of analysts and researchers.
 The page will be updated as such questions arise.

 Documentation for the data in the Z.1 release is available on the About page on the Board's website.

 Q: How is the Securities Data Corporation (SDC) bond data used to calculate series FA103163003.Q in the Flow of Funds data set?
 Which categories of the SDC bond data do you focus on, and what are you using as a filter?Posted: 03/07/2013

 For the Flow of Funds data, we use SDC to track bonds of nonfinancial U.S. firms issued in U.S. and foreign markets.
 A firm is a U.S. firm if issuing subsidiary's domicile is the United States.
 We include both convertible and non-convertible debt issues but exclude medium-term notes (MTNs), Certificates of Deposit, Bank Notes, and government and agency bonds.
 MTN net issuance is tracked using a separate data source.